RPanczak/R_spatial/07_slides_part_3.md

 ## What we are going to cover

-- Read, create and manipulate spatial data
+- Create and manipulate spatial point and polygon data
-- Work with vector point data
 - Convert data into different representations
+- Aggregate counts of points
+- Summarize density of variable
 - Learn about spatial joins